Staffwerke/vm-babysitter/README.md

 When UnRaid is detected, installs `vm-patch`, `vm-inc-backup` and `virtnbdbackup-auto` at `/boot/config/plugins/user.scripts/scripts/virtnbdbackup-auto`

-`vm-full-backup` and `vm-restore` aren't installed.
+`vm-full-backup`, `vm-restore` and `virtnbdrestore-auto` aren't installed at the above path.
 You must run them manually, such as from this this same repo, once cloned onto the host at a persistent location.

 If a re-install is detected and a configured scheme already exists, the installer will attempt to retrieve all user parameters, and transfer it to the new version of `virtnbdbackup-auto`.